Hi, I'm Brandon Carone.

 About

-• Tools & Technologies: Git, AWS, HPC, Logic Pro X, JIRA
+• Tools & Technologies: Git, Logic Pro X, PsychoPy, JIRA

 Education